 Vegetarian, vegan and gluten-free options are becoming easier to find by the day.
 Veggie dishes are being served in food trucks and five-star dining spots, so it shouldn’t be hard to find your local “go-to.”

-It seems like there is a new brewery opening in Northwest Arkansas every week.
+A new brewery opens in Northwest Arkansas every few weeks as what started out as just a couple has blossomed into more than a dozen. an.
 In fact, from 2011 – 2015 craft beer production is up 778%.
-Every community has pride in their own breweries, but they are also widely supported by the region.
-Beer Festivals like Foam Fest and brew tours with Hogshead make for a great weekend if craft beer is your thing.
+Every community has pride in its own breweries, but they are also widely supported by the region.
+Beer festivals such as Foam Fest and brew tours with Hogshead make for a great weekend if craft beer is of interest.
 The Fayetteville Flyer writes a great regional column on beers for more information.

-The Farmer's Table Cafe aims to support local farmers and provide the community with fresh, comfortable foods that are healthy for people and the local food economy.Visit Website
+The Farmer's Table Cafe aims to support local farmers and provide the community with fresh, comfortable foods that are healthy for people and good for the local food economy.Visit Website

 Pressroom is a restaurant, bar and coffeehouse near the Bentonville Square.Visit Website

-Bentonville Film Festival is a champion for women & diverse voices in media.Visit Website
+Bentonville Film Festival is a champion for women and diverse voices in media.Visit Website